Have Short Sellers Given Up On Solar Stocks?

-Only one polled analyst remains -- that analyst recommends holding shares.
-For what it is worth, the one remaining price target is more than 71 percent higher than the stock's current share price, though it is well south of the 52-week high from almost a year ago.
+Only one polled analyst remains, that that analyst recommends holding the shares.
+For what it is worth, the one remaining price target is more than 71 percent higher than the current share price, though it is well south of the 52-week high from almost a year ago.

 The number of shares sold short in this integrated solar products and services company shrank about 19 percent in late March to more than 5.89 million.
 That was the lowest level of short interest in the past year and totaled more than 11 percent of the float.
 The days to cover rose to more than four.

 Headquartered in San Jose, California, this company has a market cap of more than $4 billion.
 It announced in March that it would form a yieldco with First Solar.
 SunPower has a return on equity of more than 18 percent, and its operating margin is greater than the industry average.

 The consensus recommendation of the 13 analysts surveyed is to buy shares, with three of them rating the stock at Strong Buy.
 A move to their mean price target would represent a 20 percent gain on the current share price.
 Note though that the consensus target is less than the 52-week high.

 Short sellers watched shares rise a bit but then drift lower in the latter weeks of March.
 The share price has bounced back more than 3 percent since.
 The stock’s performance has been nearly in line with that of competitor/partner First Solar over the past six months, and they both outperformed the S&P 500.